 Around the mid-20th century, the rather practical notion of a trademark morphed into a more abstract idea of “corporate identity”—positioning the logo and other aspects of a company’s visual communication as both capturing the essence of a brand and adding value to it.
 This was partly a function of a more professionalized design community that embraced modernist aesthetics executed with quasi-industrial rigor.
 And that era produced a startling number of now-iconic logos, many created by a handful of firms and individuals.

 Raymond Loewy is best known for breakthrough industrial design (Studebakers, the Sears Roebuck and Co.
 Coldspot refrigerator, the Greyhound bus, and many more)—and for convincing his clients that, as he once put it, “good appearance was a salable commodity.”
 This belief in the bottom-line payoff of design and style carried over into graphic work from the Lucky Strike box to the livery of Air Force One, as well as logos for Shell, Exxon, and the U.S. Post Office.
-Saul Bass (also famous for movie-poster and title-sequence work) created lasting logos for Bell Telephone, the Girl Scouts, Minolta, and United Airlines, among others.
+Saul Bass (also famous for movie poster and title-sequence work) created lasting logos for Bell Telephone, the Girl Scouts, Minolta, and United Airlines, among others.
 Chermayeff & Geismar designed durable identities for Mobil, NBC, PBS, Chase, and others.
-And perhaps the most celebrated figure of this corporate-design golden age, Paul Rand, created scores of logos for the likes of IBM, UPS, Westinghouse, and Yale.
+Perhaps the most celebrated figure of this corporate-design golden age, Paul Rand, created scores of logos for the likes of IBM, UPS, Westinghouse, and Yale.

 Even today, many of these logos seem “pretty much indestructible,” says Jerry Kuyper, a designer who worked with Bass on the AT&T globe icon that replaced the Bell logo in the early 1980s and has since designed identities for Cisco, Cigna, and others.
 That era essentially codified logo-thinking: distinct, memorable, flexible, simple.
 “There were no gradations, no fine lines; they really looked like they’d been created with a Magic Marker—and many of them were,” he says, laughing.
 “At least the initial sketches.”
-There were practical reasons for avoiding a mark that depended on lots of colors, gradients, or intricate detail: It would need to work in low-quality black-and-white printing such as the phone book, classified ads in newspapers, or a fax.
+There were practical reasons for avoiding a mark that depended on lots of colors, gradients, or intricate detail: It would need to work in low-quality black-and-white printing such as the phone book, classified ads in newspapers, or fax.

 Of course such contexts hardly matter now.
 Creating or reproducing multicolor gradations or complex effects is no problem in the digital environment, observes Bill Gardner, the president of Gardner Design in Wichita.
 (For 15 years he has operated the popular site Logolounge.com, obsessively tracking business identity changes and trends, large and small.)
 Thus, for example, the chromatic color field that makes Instagram’s current icon pop on your phone.